 So you have decided to buy a Vespa.
 Very good choice.
 But which one should you buy?
 Once you start to look around you will soon realize that there is more to a Vespa than just choosing one that looks good and has a nice color.
 There are all kinds of models, prices, engine-, and frame sizes that you should consider to figure out which Vespa fits your expectations and needs.

-Hopefully, we can provide you with a step-by-step checklist so you can easily find out which Vespa suits you best.
+Hopefully, we can help you with a step-by-step checklist so you can easily find out which Vespa suits you best.

 1. Choose between a classic or a modern Vespa